How to write an academic research paper

 - Once you have your research question, begin conducting your research.
 You’ll want to make sure you use a variety of sources to answer the question as fully as possible instead of relying on information from just one source.
 Furthermore, you should check reliable, trustworthy sources instead of wiki articles or biased sites.

 - After you complete your research, you’re ready to begin writing.
 It’s usually best to create an outline of your paper so you can make sure the text is organized logically and that it includes all the points you want to make.
 It’s easier to rearrange your structure in outline form than it is to rearrange the full text after you’ve written it.

 - When your outline is complete, begin writing your text.
 Your document should contain an introduction that describes your research question and what you’ll be writing about, sections presenting your research findings, and a conclusion that sums up your findings.
 If you have trouble creating the introduction, try writing the body of the text in which you present your findings first.
 Once you have that section written, it may be easier to go back and write the introduction.
 Remember that the conclusion should not present any new information or findings.
 In addition, you should use a formal academic writing style instead of writing informally, as you would for a social media post or casual email to a friend.

 - Create your list of references and make sure they follow your instructor’s preferred style guide.
 Ensure that you include all the sources from which you drew information, and make sure each source is cited correctly within the document.
 Any time you include information from another source, you must provide an in-text citation and include that source in the reference list.

 - Read through the document to make sure you’ve included all the necessary information and check for errors.
-Sometimes, it might be helpful to have someone else read over the document to check for mistakes and to note information that isn’t clear.
+Sometimes, it might be helpful to have someone else read over and proofread the document to check for mistakes and to note information that isn’t clear.